šŸ›”ļø Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 Account Menu

-Tapping on any account or multisig configuration provides and additional sub-menu that allows for message signing, address verification and viewing more details.
+Tapping on any account or multisig configuration provides an additional sub-menu that allows for connecting to an external wallet, verifying addresses, and viewing more details.

 Verify Address

-If at first Passport cannot find the scanned address please continue searching.
-This is particularly relevant for users importing an existing seed from a heavily used wallet.
+If at first Passport Prime cannot find the scanned address, please continue searching.
+This is particularly relevant for users who have completed many transactions with their wallet or for users importing an existing seed from a heavily used wallet.

 Account Details